Tauquir Ahmed

-Tauquir Ahmed (born 5 March 1966) is a Bangladeshi architect and actor, turned director in both television and cinema.
+Tauquir Ahmed (Note: /bn/.) (তৌকীর আহমেদ, /bn/; born 5 March 1966) is a Bangladeshi architect and actor, turned director in both television and cinema.
 His films won many international and national awards including Bangladesh National Film Awards in the Best Director, Best Screenplay and Best Story categories for the films Joyjatra (2004) and Oggatonama (2016).

 Education

 Ahmed studied in Jhenidah Cadet College (JCC) for his SSC and HSC exam.
 In JCC he actively took part in inter-house drama competition.
 He then studied architecture in Bangladesh University of Engineering and Technology (BUET).
 He completed film diploma from New York Film Academy in 2002.
 He had training in theatre direction from Royal Court Theatre, London (British Council Scholarship, 1995) and acting (Stage) from ITI training, University of Theatre of Nations, 1989.

 Career

 Ahmed started his career as a lead-actor in romantic role in early 1980s.
-Many of his dramas broadcast on BTV at that time.
+Tauquir Ahmed made his acting debut in the 1989 television drama Firiye Dao Aranya (Return the Forest), directed by Kha Ma Harun.
+The production also featured Abdul Bariq Mukul and Munira Yusuf Memi.Many of his dramas broadcast on BTV at that time.
 Ahmed came out as a film director by making Joyjatra, Rupkothar Golpo, and Daruchini Dip.